 own resilience and that of its stakeholders and of the nation.

 I thank our shareholders for their continued support of the Bank.
 There is intrinsic strength in our statement of financial position, and I remain optimistic that despite all the hardships our country and our Bank has gone through these past few years, our resilient character has endured all challenges.
 Today, we are ready to

 go out and build our relationships.
 DFCC Bank is ready.

 I would like to thank the Board of Directors for their guidance, our CEO Mr Lakshman Silva for his firm leadership of our Bank during extraordinary times, and the management team and our employees across all levels for their efforts to support our customers.

-I am also grateful for the support of the officials of the Central Bank of Sri Lanka and the Ministry of Finance.
+I would also like to express my gratitude for the support of the officials of the Central Bank of Sri Lanka and the Ministry of Finance.

 Finally, I thank our customers for their continued loyalty, trust, and support of our Bank.
 We will continue to focus on your needs and provide you with outstanding service.